damonlynch/rapid-photo-downloader/README.rst

 Install on CentOS 7.5
 =====================

-Consult the release notes for additional steps to take prior to running the installation script.
+Consult the online documentation for additional steps to take prior to running the installation script.
 Once completed, the steps are the same as above, except the command ``python3`` is replaced by ``python3.6``